TheImagingSource/tiscamera/doc/pages/tcam_property.rst

 Convenience function to retrieve the value of a float property.

 For complex applications it is recommended to use a :ref:`TcamPropertyFloat` instance instead.

-:param self: Pointer to the TcamPropertyProvider instance
-:param name: String containing the name of the double that shall be queried
-:param err: Pointer to a GError* variable that will filled if an error occurs.
-May be `NULL`.
-:returns: double containing the currently property value
-:retval: double

 .. tabs::

    .. group-tab:: c

+       .. c:function:: gdouble tcam_property_provider_get_tcam_float (TcamPropertyProvider* self, const char* name, GError** err)

+         :param self: The :ref:`TcamPropertyProvider` instance
+         :param name: A string, naming the property that shall be retrieved.
+         :param err: A :c:type:`GError` pointer, may be NULL
+         :returns: The value of the property or on error an unspecified value.

       .. code-block:: c